psychometric tests

 Psychometric tests often have high stakes: how to address potential biases and other challenges when adapting them in multiple languages

 Psychometric tests in technology-rich environments, adaptive psychological tests, social and emotional skills, and profiling tests have gone multinational, thereby increasing the need for translation and adaptation into multiple languages.
-The International Test Commission guidelines for translating and adapting tests are our “guiding light” and our twenty years of experience in test translation have resulted in a vast knowledge base of linguistic features known to drive or affect psychometric characteristics of test items.
+Our twenty years of experience in test translation have resulted in a vast knowledge base of linguistic features known to drive or affect psychometric characteristics of test items.
 This knowledge base is the underpinning of the linguistic quality assurance services we provide to talent management organizations before, during and after test translation.

-Projects we have recently worked on in this field include transadaptation of personality tests, simulation exercises and cognitive tests into several languages, whereby the tests were designed to assess candidates for hiring and promoting them at higher manager roles.
-In addition, we were asked to verify the translation of a consolidated assessment report, which was an integration of the results of various psychometric tests (cognitive + non cognitive) for the shortlisted candidates.
-This report provided insights to hiring managers, and helped them make decisions.
+Projects we have worked on in this field include transadaptation of personality tests, simulation exercises and cognitive tests into several languages, whereby the tests were designed to assess candidates for hiring and promoting them at higher manager roles.
+We are also asked to verify the translation of assessment reports, which are an integration of the results of various psychometric tests (cognitive + non cognitive) for the shortlisted candidates.
+Such reports provide insights to hiring managers, and help them make decisions.

 Different types of psychometric tests require different adaptation approaches